GifZeb/Nursery/index.md

 ![whatsapp image 2018-10-23 at 1 44 14 pm](https://user-images.githubusercontent.com/43179715/47379803-ef845d80-d6c9-11e8-97a3-04ec8518f519.jpeg)

 This week i was working on setting up the vnc server.
 I had lxde operating system on my raspberry pi which being a light version didn't had many features availble, also it has less interfaces compared to the regular os.
 Therefore, i switched to remote desktop connection and it worked fine.
+Also i had a problem while retreving the address.
+I got 0x44 which was wrong and then after searching a bit i figured out that it has two addresses.
+TO fix it i connected vin to adr and then it worked for me.